UncreativeYash/todo-app/README.md

 - Cannot Add empty tasks

 ## What I have Learnt
-- Little use of local storage
+- use of local storage
 - css update using javscript
 - how to strategically think while creating such apps